Aveda was born committed to being cruelty free and has always opposed the use of animal testing. Our products are “people-tested.”

 Our animal testing policy

 Aveda believes that cosmetic products should be cruelty free.
-We are proud to be Leaping Bunny approved.
-A global programme, Leaping Bunny requires cruelty free standards over and above legal requirements.
+We are proud to have received Leaping Bunny approval in 2022.
+An internationally recognized gold standard for cruelty free products, Cruelty Free International's Leaping Bunny programme requires cruelty free standards over and above legal requirements.

 For more information about Cruelty Free International, Leaping Bunny and Leaping Bunny criteria, please visit www.crueltyfreeinternational.org